 In this example I set the Aggregation Level to 1 and chose Clustering Coefficient.
-The program then plotted the three points form the three Networks I had loaded, tanzaniz_3, tanzaniz_4, and tanzaniz_5.
+The program then plotted the three points from the three Networks I had loaded, tanzaniz_3, tanzaniz_4, and tanzaniz_5.

-Moving the pointer to Aggregation level 2 draws a line form the beginning value to the ending value.
+Moving the pointer to Aggregation level 2 draws a line from the beginning value to the ending value.

-93 View Network Over Time
+98 View Network Over Time

 The View Network Over Time tool allows you to set up multiple Networks that encompass various time frames and view them in succession.
-First, make sure you have two or more NetworksMetaNetworks active in the leftside panel.
+First, make sure you have two or more Meta-Networks active in the left side panel.